 Mendix supports connections to other apps and services through industry-standard interfaces and protocols such as REST, SOAP, JDBC, and OData.
 The platform offers many solutions for ensuring that new applications can both consume and expose data and services in heterogeneous environments.

 Connecting applications and services is simple with Mendix.
 There are several ways that we enable integration, ranging from consuming and exposing REST APIs, SOAP web services, and OData, to implementing connectors that use external SDKs to extend the native toolbox of the Mendix Platform with integrations such as Kafka event streams, Redis, MQTT, Slack, Twitter, and Salesforce.
-Many connectors already exist in the Mendix App Store, and they can be downloaded for immediate use inside your applications.
+Many connectors already exist in the Mendix Marketplace, and they can be downloaded for immediate use inside your applications.
 Alternatively, you can build your own connectors with our Connector Kit.

 For more information, see How Can I Integrate with Mendix?.

 Being able to easily and visually map external data formats to the entities used in your application is an important aspect of integration.
 Mendix helps you achieve this with its data mapping functionality that automatically maps incoming message structures (such as JSON, WSDL, or XML) in order to create domain models (if desired) and data mappings.
 Once the message structure is mapped, incoming data can then be transformed (if required) so it can be used inside your application models.